 - Things go to hell in a hand basket for the Quinx in Tokyo Ghoul re as soon as their leader and mentor Kaneki/Sasaki defects from them; for Mutsuki in particular.
 Mutsuki was codependent on his mentor and loved him even, so when Kaneki left and supposedly killed Arima, the revered figure of the CCG, Mutsuki went insane.
 This also occurred because of Mutsuki being captured and tortured by his stalker Torso and his horrendous backstory.
 He assumed his mentor's defection was meant to be a betrayal when he sees him in the hideout of their enemy (Ghouls) with a ghoul woman he comes to love, as well as assuming he killed Arima.
 The reality is Kaneki knew he had to fight Arima again and knew he might end up dying to give his friends chance to escape from him; during his mission to save Hinami, a ghoul little sister figure which is partially why he defected in the first place.
 Kaneki ultimately refuses to kill Arima who ends up committing suicide because his time was coming from a deathly illness.
 Kaneki decided to take the rap, lying that he killed Arima.
 The CCG and Mutsuki believed him of course.
 Luckily, it all works out.

 - In a flashback on Yu-Gi-Oh!
-5D's, Team Satisfaction leader Kyosuke Kiryu is wanted by Sector Security for attacking an officer.
+5Ds, Team Satisfaction leader Kyosuke Kiryu is wanted by Sector Security for attacking an officer.
 Yusei Fudo tries to take responsibility for the attack and turn himself in, but Security arrests Kiryu anyway.
 When Kiryu sees Yusei with Sector Security, he assumes that Yusei turned him in and vows revenge.

-- In the manga Yuri Is My Job, two girls, Mitsuki and Hime, were once good friends in elementary school, having played piano together a lot.
+- In the manga Yuri is My Job!, two girls, Mitsuki and Hime, were once good friends in elementary school, having played piano together a lot.
 But when Hime hears that some girls are spreading rumors about Mitsuki bullying her into performing in a recital, Hime quits in order to protect Mitsuki's reputation.
 But she doesn't tell Mitsuki about it, who winds up hearing about it from the music teacher.
 At one point, Mitsuki overhears Hime talking to some girls and concluding that Hime's decision was a deliberate betrayal.
 As a result, their friendship is broken for several years, and when they reunite in high school, Mitsuki makes it very clear that she DOES NOT like Hime at every opportunity.
 Thankfully, halfway through volume 2, the girls manage to make up and resolve things.

 - In RWBY: Scars, Blake runs away after the White Fang attack Beacon without telling her team.
 She was running from her abusive ex-boyfriend Adam and didn't want her loved ones to get hurt.
 Everyone initially thinks she died and her body was just never found, however Velvet brings Yang back Blake's sword and helps her realize that Blake is alive.
 Yang, however, comes to the conclusion that Blake was an inside agent for the White Fang the entire time and she betrayed her "friends".

 - Anastasia: Dimitri is a con man after the reward money for whoever returns Anastasia to her grandmother the Empress.
 He finds a orphan girl Anya has a astounding resemblance to Anastasia and convinces her she might be her but does not tell her about the reward money.
-Dimitri ends up genuinely falling for Anya but realizes this too late.
+Dimitri ends up genuinely falling for Anya (and realises she really is the missing princess to boot) but realizes this too late.
 When he tries to convince the Empress he has Anastasia with him she is so distraught from feeling like she was being played by so many people for her money, when all she wanted was to find her last remaining family member.
 She had said her heart cannot take it anymore and has Dimitri dismissed.
 Anya hears the whole thing and believes Dimitri was also using her.
 However, he has grown to love her and genuinely wants to reunite her with the Empress, and the money does not matter anymore.
 She does not listen of course and they almost go their separate ways but they reunite and do the Dance of Romance at the end, after saving the other from Rasputin.

 - The Little Mermaid II: Return to the Sea: Ariel, who was once a mermaid herself, and has married a human, Prince Eric, longs to introduce her baby daughter Melody to the sea.
 However, because of Ariel's ties and history with the ocean, Melody is almost eaten as a baby by the henchman of Ariel's diseased nemesis's sister Morgana.
 Ariel feels responsible and horrified she almost lost her daughter so she orders Melody to have absolutely no contact with the sea to protect her, even having a wall built around the castle.
 However, Ariel's attempt to protect her ends up making Melody even more fascinated with the sea and it gets her into trouble with Morgana.
 Morgana turns Melody into a mermaid at her wish with the request that she get her Triton's trident to make the change more permanent.
 Being evil, she has no desire to help Melody and merely wants the trident to rule over land and sea.
 When Ariel turns back into a mermaid to try to find and help Melody she comes across the two and implores Melody give the trident to her.
 Morgana manipulates Melody, telling her she's given Melody everything she's ever wanted while Ariel was only lying to her about the sea being dangerous all these years.
 While Melody does end up giving the trident to Morgana and nearly dooming her family, she didn't think that Morgana actually had it out for them to start with, and her emotional hurt over her mother's misguided attempt to protect her made her act rashly.